RobertWoods/JJBA-Stand-Generator/README.md

 Gets a random song using the itunes search API and input from the user

-Gets a random power by fetching the title from a random http://powerlisting.wikia.com/
+Gets a random power by fetching the title from a random [powerlisting](http://powerlisting.wikia.com/) page

 Randomly generates a number from 1-5 and maps it to a letter A-E